 When thinking about reducing plastic use in our kitchens, soft plastics such as cling film and cellophane wrappers are usually the first things that spring to mind.
 However, there are many hard plastics that we use every day in our kitchens without even thinking about it.

 One such product is the humble dish brush.
-Like our tooth brushes, we do re-use our dish brushes every day and replace them around once a month.
+Like our toothbrushes, we do reuse our dish brushes every day and replace them around once a month.
 These hard plastics can take up to 1000 years to decompose after we put them in landfill.

 Additionally, have a go at making your own cleaning products and store them in reusable spray pots.
-The Plastic Free July initiative have compiled a list of cleaning supplies, such as disinfectant and shower cleaner, that are super easy (and cheap!) to make yourself at home.
+The Plastic Free July initiative has compiled a list of cleaning supplies, such as disinfectant and shower cleaner, that are super easy (and cheap!) to make yourself at home.

 Recycled Kitchens